hunter479/my_instagram_follow/README.md

 ```
 ./my_instagram_follow <sessionid_cookie>
 ```
-The lists will be saved in the directory "record/{todays_date}"
+The lists will be saved in the directory "record/{username}/{todays_date}"

+## Legal Disclaimer
+The use is the responsibility of the end user.
+Developers assume no liability and are not responsible for any misuse or damage caused.

 ## To do
 - Creation of a function to compare the differences in time between the records